metromerce/game-dev-challenges/README.md

 - Code quality
 - Class structure design
 - Unity object design
+- Rune type
-- Rune type: more than 7 points from 14
+  - Junior: more than 7 points from 14
+  - Senior: more than 11 points from 14

 BONUS:
 - Some rough graphics